 Inflation in construction acts differently than consumer inflation.
 When there is more work available, inflation increases.
 When work is scarce, inflation declines.
-A very large part of the inflation is contractor margins.
+A very large part of the inflation is margins, wholesale, retail and contractor.
 When nonresidential construction was booming from 2004 through 2008, nonresidential inflation averaged almost 8%/year.
 When residential construction boomed from 2003 to 2005, inflation in that sector was 10%/year.
 But from 2009 through 2012 we experienced deflation, the worst year being 2009.
 Residential construction experienced a total of 17% deflation from 2007 through 2011.
 From 2008 to 2010, nonresidential buildings experienced 10% deflation in two years.

-Since 1993, long-term annual construction inflation for nonresidential buildings has been 3.5%, even when including the recessionary period 2007-2011.
+Since 1993, long-term annual construction inflation for nonresidential buildings has averaged 3.5%, even when including the recessionary period 2007-2011.
 During rapid growth periods, inflation averages more than 8%.

-Material input costs to construction are down over the last year, but that accounts for only a portion of the final cost of constructed buildings.
-Labor is currently experiencing cost increases.
+Labor input is currently experiencing cost increases.
 When there is a shortage of labor, contractors may pay a premium to keep their workers.
-That premium is not picked up in wage reports.
-Potential labor shortages in an area might result in +8% to +10% inflation on labor cost just in the last two years.
+All of that premium may not be picked up in wage reports.
+Potential labor shortages in an area might result in +8% to +10% inflation on labor cost just over the last two years.

 Nationally tracked indices for residential, nonresidential buildings and non-building infrastructure vary to a large degree.
 When the need arises, it becomes necessary that contractors reference appropriate sector indices to adjust for whole building costs.